remnrem/luna-doc/docs/ref/artifacts.md

    adversely impact the "true" or _physiologic_ period of the recording, e.g. artificially restricting the range

-The `EDGER` command attempts to define such regions - with a particular focus on finding contiguous intervals of leading and trailing artifact, distinct from noise occurring within the main portion of the recording.
+The [`EDGER`](artifacts.md#edger) command attempts to define such regions - with a particular focus on finding contiguous intervals of leading and trailing artifact, distinct from noise occurring within the main portion of the recording.
 It also attempts to empirically define lights on/lights off times (or at least likely specific if not sensitive flagging of Lights On epochs).
-In principle, the behavior of `EDGER` would be very simple to do _by eye_ via manual analysis: the goal here is to have something automated and reproducible.
+In principle, the behavior of [`EDGER`](artifacts.md#edger) would be very simple to do _by eye_ via manual analysis: the goal here is to have something automated and reproducible.

+<h3>Methods</h3>

+Epoch-level Hjorth parameters (activity and complexity) are computed for each channel and thresholded to produce a binary "bad epoch" indicator per channel.
+The normative distribution for thresholding is derived from sleep epochs (or all epochs if staging is unavailable).
+The binary indicator is smoothed with a short moving average to reduce isolated flagging, and a boundary-maximizing statistic — the square of the count of bad epochs divided by the number of epochs considered — is evaluated from each recording edge inward.
+The cutpoint that maximizes this statistic defines the putative lights-off or lights-on boundary.
+A minimum contiguous bad-epoch requirement prevents trivial trimming, and a maximum good-epoch tolerance ensures that flagging does not extend beyond the genuine edge region into the main recording body.

 <h4>Heuristic</h4>

-`EDGER` uses a simple heuristic based on epochwise [Hjorth parameters](summaries.md#sigstats).
+[`EDGER`](artifacts.md#edger) uses a simple heuristic based on epochwise [Hjorth parameters](summaries.md#sigstats).
 For a single (EEG) channel, this plots the three parameters for a recording, showing a clear region at the end of the recording with excessively high amplitude (H1, on a log-scale) and low complexity (H3):

 ![img](../img/edger2.png)

-`EDGER` defines trailing/leading periods that are outliers as follows: if epochs are flagged as "good" or "bad" based on Hjorth-parameter thresholds, it defines a window that _maximizes both the mean and total number of bad epochs at the edge_:
+[`EDGER`](artifacts.md#edger) defines trailing/leading periods that are outliers as follows: if epochs are flagged as "good" or "bad" based on Hjorth-parameter thresholds, it defines a window that _maximizes both the mean and total number of bad epochs at the edge_: